 - Advance notice and first access to u-pick fields.

-- Free Admission to the Farm from March 23rd - Nov.
-30th, 2013 for all farm events and festivals.
+- Free Admission to the Farm from April 5th to Nov 25th, 2014 for all farm events and festivals.

 - Crop Talk weekly e-newsletter with u-pick bonus amounts, recipes, fun on the farm activities and growing news.

 - 10% discount on u-pick produce over bonus amounts and parties.

 What is the Environmental Strategy at the Farm (Organic?)?